 The first phase of the project, Freedom in the Automation Age, is on view at The Judith Center (following its debut at MSU Broad Art Museum) through May 9, 2026.
 The series consists of newly commissioned posters by Lynn Hershman Leeson, Lauren Lee McCarthy, Warren Neidich, abbi page, Martine Syms, and Linda Vallejo.
 The artists’ works speak to intersections of gender and how the commercialization/weaponization of new technology (such as AI) is resulting in an increasingly restricted space for individual freedoms, both in democratic processes and beyond.

-In May, The Judith Center partners with the nonprofit organization Just Detention International (JDI) to present an exhibition featuring nearly one hundred works by individuals who have experienced trauma behind bars, including those who have been subjected to sexual abuse while incarcerated.
+On June 13, The Judith Center partners with the nonprofit organization Just Detention International (JDI) to present an exhibition featuring nearly one hundred works by individuals who have experienced trauma behind bars, including those who have been subjected to sexual abuse while incarcerated.
 The exhibition foregrounds personal testimony and creative expression, bringing visibility to voices that are too often excluded from public and cultural discourse.
 Founded in 1980, Just Detention International is a health and human rights organization dedicated to ending sexual abuse in all forms of detention.
 JDI is the only organization in the United States—and globally—focused exclusively on addressing sexual abuse behind bars.
 Its work includes holding government officials accountable for prisoner rape, challenging the cultural and institutional conditions that allow sexual violence to persist, and ensuring that survivors have access to the support and resources they need.

 The Judith Center's programs are made possible through grants and the generosity of individual donors and volunteers.
 We are a